 Our board

-David Conner serves as the Board Secretary and is Senior Director of Talent Development for Duke University’s Office of Alumni Engagement and Development.
+David Conner serves as the Board Chair of Groundswell International and is Senior Director of Talent Development for Duke University’s Office of Alumni Engagement and Development.
 In this role, he is responsible for developing, championing, and executing training and professional development strategies, processes, and activities on behalf of Duke’s university-wide alumni and development community.
 A native of Pittsburgh, Dave completed both undergraduate and graduate degrees from Wheaton College (Wheaton, IL) and received an Ed.D. in Adult Continuing Education with a concentration in Southeast Asian Studies from Northern Illinois University.
 He holds current certifications in both human resources (HRIC-SPHR) and coaching (ICF-ACC).
 Dave’s career has included work in higher education (extension & continuing ed.), international relief & development, fundraising consulting, and local church ministry & administration.
 Dave lived and worked in Thailand for 10 years and is fluent in Central Thai.
 He has also travelled for business or education to more than 25 other countries.
 Dave and his wife, Mary, have four children – all in various stages of young adulthood – and one grandson, Wes!
 They currently reside in Austin, Texas, where Dave continues to perform his role remotely for Duke.

 Cantave Jean-Baptiste serves as Groundswell International’s Board Liaison for Latin America and the Caribbean.
 Cantave is a Haitian agronomist and rural development practitioner with over 30 years of experience supporting rural development, agriculture and sustainability, as well as strengthening peasant organizations.
 He is also the Executive Director of Partenariat pour le Développement Local (PDL), Groundswell’s partner organization in Haiti.
 Before creating PDL, Cantave worked with Caritas (Gonaives and Hinche) from 1981 to 1991 as sustainable agriculture program coordinator, and then from 1995-2009 as the national director of World Neighbors Haiti.
 Cantave holds a degree from the College of Agronomy and Veterinary Medicine, State University in Haiti.
 He speaks English, Haitian Creole, Spanish and French.
 Since 2014, Cantave has attended the Opportunity Collaboration annual meeting which convenes global leaders to promote innovative solutions to some of the world’s most pressing challenges.